ImogenWren/truss-firmware/README.md

 # truss-firmware

+30/08/22 DEVELOPMENT of this repo has now moved to [practable](https://github.com/practable/truss)

 UNDER ACTIVE DEVELOPMENT - no guarantees that there are no issues currently.

 Arduino Nano 33 IoT firmware for controlling and reading a 6 member truss remote laboratory for use with Structural Engineering and Engineering Design courses at the University of Edinburgh, 2022-23.